- 7 updates

-Teenage girls should be given greater access to the morning-after pill in schools and GP surgeries alongside free condoms, according to the NHS watchdog the National Institute for Health and Care Excellence.
+Teenage girls should be given greater access to the morning-after pill in schools and GP surgeries alongside free condoms, according to new guidance.

 The British Pregnancy Advisory Service, which carries out the most abortions in the UK, said "women of all ages" should be able to keep the morning-after pill at home.